 A dutch oven is a heavy pot that has thick walls that seal in heat and moisture, creating a perfectly-cooked dish.
 It’s usually expensive, so buying the wrong one will only cost you more.

 That’s why it’d be wise to know the important things that you must consider before you get your first Dutch oven or a replacement for your previous one.
 If you already know what you want, though, feel free to leap ahead to our list of the best Dutch ovens in Singapore!

 Factors to Consider When Buying a Dutch Oven

 Being aware of the different materials, shapes, sizes, and other features will help you choose the best Dutch oven for your kitchen.
 Let’s start with materials.

-The main material used for a Dutch oven determines its durability as well as functionality.
+The main material used for a Dutch oven or cast iron pot determines its durability as well as functionality.
 So, it’s advised to think carefully of which one has a sturdy build and efficient heating capacity.

 Here are the most common materials for Dutch ovens: